The Foolproof Guide to Every Dress Code and Outfits That Cover Each One

 Festive attire is relatively new, but it’s basically cocktail dress code with an emphasis on creativity.
 For women, bold colors and patterns are more than welcome, so if you happen to love bold prints, this is the best occasion to bring them out.
 For men, think of experimenting with a patterned suit or an unusual color and adding a fun pocket square.

-It’s hard to resist the opportunity to wear a floral dress and this one from Chi Chi London is practically made for a festive attire wedding.
-Keep the focus on the dress with a pair of nude flats and elegant drop earrings from Givenchy.
+It’s hard to resist the opportunity to wear a sparkly dress and this one by Shoshanna is practically made for a festive attire wedding.
+Keep the focus on the dress with black tights and pumps and metallic details.

-How often do you get to wear a sage green suit?
+How often do you get to wear a windowpane suit?
 Luckily, it’ll fit right in at a festive wedding.
-The green check pattern on this suit will give you infinite style points and may have people following you around to ask for fashion advice, especially with the pop of pattern from the paisley pocket square.
+The check pattern and cool sneaks will give you infinite style points and may have people following you around to ask for fashion advice.

 Casual Wedding Dress Code